GJohannes/Ts3Application/README.md

 ## Server Log (Since the beginning)
 - Loggs the time for all identities that joined the server.
 - Creates custom log files for user join/leave on server.
+- (4.0 Ajax) added number of people on Server
+- (4.0 Ajax) time and server events are now stored as Strings

 ## MusicBot
 1.0 Rudolf --->> 2.0 Lilith -->> 3.0 Kinzie -->> 4.0 Ajax